xieyaoyue/tp/docs/DeveloperGuide.md

 `Data`: Stores the data collected from the user

-`Storage`: Reads data from, and writes data to, the hard disk
+`Storage`: Reads data from and writes data to the hard disk

 `Ui`: Interacts with the user